Burloe/GoLogger/README.md

 # Resulting entry: [19:17:27] Player's current health: 74 / 100
 ```
-*The integer at the end dictates which log category(log file) the entry should be stored in.*
+*The integer value defined after the log entry string dictates which log category(or log file) the entry should be stored in.
+Each category respectively has their own number at the top-left hand corner in the dock's Category tab.*

 ## **Contents**
 1. Installation and setup